JoeyBernhardt/animal-model/animal-tutorial.md

-Goal here is to learn about the animal model, and figure out how you can run it without a pedigree.
+* Goal here is to learn about the animal model, and figure out how you can run it without a pedigree.

-Use sample data from Pierre de Villemereuil’s tutorial with and without a pedigree.
+* Use sample data from [Pierre de Villemereuil’s tutorial](http://devillemereuil.legtux.org/wp-content/uploads/2012/12/tuto_en.pdf) with and without a pedigree.
 Compare results.

+* Figure out what the differences in the results mean!